arkwave/therustbook/notes.md

       to the contained elements.
 Note that if we're using a mutable reference to the contents of a vector, we need to _dereference_ the element when making changes to it.
     - vectors can only store data of the same type; can extend flexibility by using enums (remember that all variants of an enum are the same type).

+### 9: Error Handling with Panic (unrecoverable) and Result (recoverable)
+- `panic!` macro can be used to raise the equivalent of RuntimeErrors; indicates that the error has put the program into an unrecoverable state of some sort.
+-